General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 I would like to thank my supervisor Dr. Bharat Kumar for his valuable discussions and insightful suggestions throughout this work.
-I also want to thank Mr. Sailesh Ranjan Mohanty for his help with the computations.
+I also want to thank Mr. Probit J. Kalita for the discussion during the project.